reef-mohammad/weather-app/README.md

 ## Congratulations!

 Congratulations on reaching this phase of the course!
 Over the next few days, you will be working on your third project, which will allow you to further apply your knowledge and skills to build another real-world application.
-This exam project will serve as a demonstration of your proficiency in API usage and the implementation of the Bloc pattern for state management in Flutter.
+This exam project will serve as a demonstration of your proficiency in API usage, the implementation of the Bloc pattern for state management in Flutter, and the use of Supabase as a database management.
 It will focus on understanding Flutter's architecture, project structure, widgets, Bloc state management, and networking concepts.

 ## Description:

-Your task is to create a functional and user-friendly Weather app using Flutter with the implementation of the Bloc pattern for state management.
+Your task is to create a functional and user-friendly Weather app using Flutter with the implementation of the Bloc pattern for state management and Supabase.
 The app should accurately retrieve and display weather information based on the user's location or a location of their choice.
 Users should be able to view the current weather conditions, such as temperature, humidity, wind speed, and weather description (e.g., sunny, rainy, cloudy).
 All weather data should be fetched from a reliable weather API and displayed in a user-friendly manner.

 ## Rules & Guidelines